theundebruijn/theundebruijn.com/README.md

 While I'm not using it a ton in this project but I'm a big fan of FRP style programming.
 Particularly in the context of managing events and eventlisteners.
 [This little util object](_src/_utils/FRP.ts) leverages the `flyd` package to create and manage "observable streams".
 These provide a more powerful abstraction on top of regular event listeners.

-As mentioned, they're not used a lot in this particular project.
+As mentioned, they're not used a lot in this particular project, but I recommend taking a deeper look into what makes them interesting.

 ```
 /////////////////////////